-LP is headquartered in Nashville, Tennessee and operates about 20 production facilities in the US and Canada.
-LP also owns two facilities in Chile, and one in Brazil.
+Nashville, Tennessee-based LP operates about 20 production facilities in the US and Canada.
+It also owns two facilities in Chile, and one in Brazil.
+The US is LP's largest market, accounting for about 70% of its sales.
+Canada is second with a quarter of sales.

 Sales and Marketing